Anne Line: Possible Shakespeare allusions

 It has been argued that Shakespeare's poem The Phoenix and the Turtle was written shortly after her death to commemorate Anne and Roger Line, and its setting is the Catholic requiem held in secret for her.
 This theory was first suggested in the 1930s by Clara Longworth de Chambrun in her novel My Shakespeare, Rise!, and is linked to claims that Shakespeare was a secret Catholic sympathiser.
 The theory was revived and developed by John Finnis and Patrick Martin in 2003.
 It has been extended by Martin Dodwell to suggest that Shakespeare takes the fate of Anne and Roger Line to symbolize the rejection of Catholicism by England, and he then returns to this allegorical scheme in the play Cymbeline.

 A series of other Shakespearean allusions to Anne Line have been proposed by various scholars (Colin Wilson, Gerard Kilroy) most notably in The Tempest and in Sonnet 74.

 Veneration

 Anne Line was beatified by Pope Pius XI on 15 December 1929.
 She was canonised by Pope Paul VI on 25 October 1970, as one of the Forty Martyrs of England and Wales.
 Her feast day, along with all the other English Martyrs, is on 4 May.
 However, in the Catholic dioceses of England, she shares a feast day with fellow female martyr saints, Margaret Clitherow and Margaret Ward on 30 August.
 The three were officially added to the Episcopal Church liturgical calendar with a feast day on 30 August.

 The St. Anne Line Catholic Junior School in Wickhay, Basildon, Essex, is named for her.
-So is the Catholic parish of St Anne Line, Great Dunmow, Essex, where local tradition has it that her family lived in the Clock house, Great Dunmow.
+So is the Catholic parish of St Anne Line, Great Dunmow, Essex, where local tradition has it that her family lived in the Clock House, Great Dunmow.
+Additionally, the Catholic parish of St Anne Line in South Woodford, London, also is named after the saint and possess a large stone carved statue of her inside the church.